Journal of Healthcare Information Management – (JHIM) – Fall 2014

 Another defense measure is to have a breach response team and conduct tabletop tests for different scenarios that account for change management.
 Can you imagine doing forensics at your cloud vendor without a plan?

 Your organization does not have access to your cloud vendor’s servers, and you may not even know where they are.
 If your organization’s ePHI is in a server offshore, let’s imagine, how would your forensic expert or law enforcement obtain access to it?

 In addition, your organization’s ePHI could flow between and among multiple servers owned or leased by the cloud vendor and so you would need to document that and make sure those are assessed as well.

-We suggest you use the National Institute of Standards and Technology (NIST) Cloud Computing Forensic Science Challenges document outlining 65 challenges and use them to update your organization’s HIPAA policies and procedures and breach plan and then roleplay scenarios.
-You can find the draft document here.
+We suggest you use the National Institute of Standards and Technology (NIST) Cloud Computing Forensic Science Challenges document outlining 65 challenges and use them to update your organization’s HIPAA policies and procedures and breach plan and then role play scenarios.
 We suggest you develop a cloud vendor breach checklist to use in case of such a breach.

 Training, Training, Training

 As your organization adds and changes technology, participates in different payment plans, or is involved in social media, you will need to develop training on the privacy and security impacts of these to your organization and the new road map of updated policies, procedures, and other HIPAA documents.

 Another way to mitigate risk is via cybersecurity insurance.
 It can even be used in paying a state or federal fine.
 Your organization’s cybersecurity insurance should include a list of the areas your organization wants to cover, such as fines, notification, 800-line, and customer support.
 Plus, the authors suggest you ask the insurer if the coverage includes lost and stolen ePHI and e-tools, telecommuting, mobile tools, mobile health, telemedicine, cloud vendors, and other BAs, ACOs, medical homes, and other areas included in the previous list.